helah20/khatharead/README.md

 # khatharead

-this is an iadea of project can be defloped as prodct
+this is an iadea of project can be devloped as prodct